nmmapper/python3-nmap/README.md

 # That's all is needed to get started
 ```
-In nmap some commands require root privileges for example the command to identify OS requires root privileges;
+In nmap some commands require root privileges, for example the command to identify OS requires root privileges;
 ```sh
 $ nmap -O your-host.com